-Super apps are Android and iOS applications that function as platforms and seek to unify multiple mobile app services into one common interface, sometimes through an ecosystem of different providers whose components are all integrated into one seamless mobile experience.
+Super apps are Android and iOS applications that unify multiple mobile app services into one common interface, sometimes through an ecosystem of different providers whose components are all integrated into one seamless mobile experience.
 The New York Times characterized super apps as the “Swiss Army knife of apps”.
-Super apps offer a range of services such as social media, shopping, mobile payments and financial services, entertainment (streaming music or movies), rideshare, travel booking, and even healthcare in a single place.
+Super apps offer a range of services such as shopping, mobile payments and financial services, entertainment (streaming music or movies), rideshare, travel booking, and even healthcare, all from within the same app.

 Makers of super apps are in an all-out arms race, attempting to combine as many related services into a single app as possible.
 For example, in the Fintech space, PayPal’s super app will include loyalty points management and redemption, mobile payments, Buy Now, Pay Later (BNPL), as well as in-app shopping and deals.
 Insurtech players like Alan (not me) are also getting into the Super App game as well, as Telcos and content providers who offer super apps for all kinds of media, streaming and communication services in one app.

-Major brands consider super apps an extremely important piece of the puzzle to win over the hearts and minds (and wallets) of younger generations – like the digitally-native Gen-Z, who use super apps for a majority of their day-to-day needs.
+Major brands consider super apps an extremely important piece of the puzzle to win over the hearts and minds (and wallets) of younger generations – like the digitally-native Gen-Z, who use super apps for most of their day-to-day needs.
 Super apps are already very common in Asia, led by Grab, Gojek, Paytm, Wechat and AliPay.
 In LATAM, there’s Rappi, Mercado Libre, Magalu, and Baz – just to name a few.
 In EMEA, there’s Yandex and Lydia.
 In the U.S. many gig economy apps have jumped on the super app bandwagon – including rideshare apps (Uber/Lyft), delivery apps (Instacart/Doordash), travel apps (Expedia/Airbnb), and entertainment apps (Spotify/Netflix).
-Every one of these powerhouse brands aspires to become dominant super apps by combining a mix of related services into a single app.
-So yeah, super apps are kind of a big deal.
-I mean if Willy Wonka had a mobile app, he’d surely be a super app!
+Every one of these powerhouse brands aspires to become a dominant super app by combining a mix of services into a single app.
+So yeah, super apps are a big deal.
+I mean, if Willy Wonka had a mobile app, he’d surely be a super app!

 Super apps sound great for consumers, right?
-But, from a cyber-security perspective, protecting Super Apps and the people that use super apps isn’t easy.
-On the one hand, the makers of super apps believe that the key to driving higher engagement, customer loyalty, and ARPU growth comes from presenting the user with related services inside a single app experience.
+But, from a cybersecurity perspective, protecting Super Apps and the people that use super apps isn’t easy.
+On the one hand, the developers of super apps believe that the key to driving higher engagement, customer loyalty, and ARPU growth comes from presenting the user with related services inside a single app experience.
 Can’t argue with that.
-On the other hand, to achieve that, super apps have to integrate and allow an unprecedented level of third-party components – like BNPL, Deals, Loyalty, or P2P market-buying functions – inside the app to operate in whatever way that component is designed to operate.
+On the other hand, to achieve that, super apps have to integrate and allow an unprecedented level of third-party components – like BNPL, deals, loyalty, or P2P market-buying functions – inside the app to operate in whatever way that component is designed to operate.
 Uber says it all below with their recent announcement about relying on many other 3rd party providers for major parts of the super app.

-As a cyber-security professional, this makes you cringe.
+As a cybersecurity professional, this makes you cringe.
 This means that the exploitable attack surface inside a super app is much larger than a single-purpose app.
 In a single-purpose app, the developer (and the security professional) has full control over the workflows, APIs, network calls, read/write functions, etc. In a super app, more of these basic functions are left to 3rd parties and components that weren’t necessarily designed to work together.
-And that usually translates to a greater risk of leaking sensitive data, excessive exposure of APIs, security misconfiguration, all of which can cause real headaches in protecting users and revenues.
+And that usually translates to a greater risk at the interface points that all these components come together.
+One of the biggest risks is data leakage or theft, which can result from excessive exposure of data within APIs, security misconfigurations, or insecure storage of data inside the app, all of which can cause real headaches in protecting users and revenues.

 Let’s assume you have an app that does it all.
 Awesome.
-But, for that app to work, the user has to enter a lot of data and the app has to connect to all kinds of external services, far more than a stand-alone app.
-The functionality of, and data collected and used by, a super app can often extend way beyond a stand-alone app, and the developer of the super app may not have full control over how the “other” elements in the apps, i.e., the mobile payment, P2P lending, money transfers, mobile wallet, deals, redemption, and other functions store, share, protect or transmit personally identifiable information (PII), transaction data, payment, and health-related information, user behaviors, preferences, brand and provider affiliations, and much more.
+But, for that app to work, the user must enter a lot of data and the app must connect a bunch of external 3rd party services (far more than a stand-alone app).
+The functionality of a super app can often extend way beyond a stand-alone app, and the developer of the super app may not have full control over how the “other” elements in the apps store, share, protect or transmit personally identifiable information (PII), transaction data, payment, and health-related information, user behaviors, preferences, brand and provider affiliations, and much more.
 Exploits can occur at the intersection of all of these services as well as in the connection between these services and their cloud servers.
 Data protected by one element could quickly be undone by another element in the same app.
-This leaky bucket needs to be addressed by enforcing one comprehensive standard for data-at-rest protection, data-in-transit protection, anti-debugging, anti-hooking, and anti-instrumentation in the super app.
+If you want to understand why traditional security solutions can’t address these problems, read this Hacker News article about how poorly implemented security SDKs from a leading mobile app security company were bypassed in 5 leading mobile banking apps (exposing mobile user fingerprint and biometric information….OUCH!).
+How did this happen?
+Easy, it’s because the security vendor’s SDK was implemented in an app in which the majority of the source code was not sufficiently obfuscated (among other missing protections).
+This leaky bucket needs to be addressed by building a comprehensive security model in the super app that includes (at least) data-at-rest protection, data-in-transit protection, anti-debugging, anti-hooking, and anti-instrumentation and other security protections.